Beuth-Erdelt/DBMS-Benchmarker/paper.md

 # Summary

 DBMS-Benchmarker is a Python-based application-level blackbox benchmark tool for Database Management Systems (DBMS).
-It aims at reproducible measuring and easy evaluation of the performance the user receives even in complex benchmark situations.
+It is intended for reproducible measurement and easy evaluation of the performance the user receives, even in complex benchmark situations.
 It connects to a given list of DBMS (via JDBC) and runs a given list of (SQL) benchmark queries.
 Queries can be parametrized and randomized.
 Results and evaluations are available via a Python interface and can be inspected with standard Python tools like pandas DataFrames.
 An interactive visual dashboard assists in multi-dimensional analysis of the results.

-This module has been tested with Clickhouse, Exasol, Citus Data (Hyperscale), IBM DB2, MariaDB, MariaDB Columnstore, MemSQL (SingleStore), MonetDB, MySQL, OmniSci (HEAVY.AI) , Oracle DB, PostgreSQL, SQL Server, SAP HANA, TimescaleDB and Vertica.
+This module has been tested with Clickhouse, Exasol, Citus Data (Hyperscale), IBM DB2, MariaDB, MariaDB Columnstore, MemSQL (SingleStore), MonetDB, MySQL, OmniSci (HEAVY.AI), Oracle DB, PostgreSQL, SQL Server, SAP HANA, TimescaleDB, and Vertica.

-See the [homepage](https://github.com/Beuth-Erdelt/DBMS-Benchmarker) and the [documentation](https://dbmsbenchmarker.readthedocs.io/en/latest/Docs.html).
+See the [homepage](https://github.com/Beuth-Erdelt/DBMS-Benchmarker) and the [documentation](https://dbmsbenchmarker.readthedocs.io/en/latest/Docs.html) for more details.

 # Statement of Need

 Performance benchmarking of database management systems (DBMS) is an active research area and has a broad audience.
 It is used "*by DBMS developers to evaluate their work and to find out which algorithm works best in which situation.
 Benchmarks are used by (potential) customers to evaluate what system or hardware to buy or rent.
 Benchmarks are used by administrators to find bottlenecks and adjust configurations.
 Benchmarks are used by users to compare semantically equivalent queries and to find the best formulation alternative*", @10.1007/978-3-030-84924-5_6.
-Also in the academic field, approaches and their special implementations are examined in benchmarks.
+Approaches and their special implementations are also examined in benchmarks in academia.
 There is a large variety of DBMS types and products.
-For example @DBEngines ranks 350 DBMS (150 Relational), @DBDBIO lists 850 DBMS (280 Relational).
+For example, @DBEngines ranks 350 DBMS (150 Relational) and @DBDBIO lists 850 DBMS (280 Relational).
 We focus on Relational DBMS (RDBMS) in the following.
-The types thereof can be divided into for example row-wise, column-wise, in-memory, distributed and GPU-enhanced.
+Their types can be divided into, for example, row-wise, column-wise, in-memory, distributed, and GPU-enhanced.
 All of these products have unique characteristics, special use cases, advantages and disadvantages, and their own justification.
-In order to be able to verify and ensure the performance measurement, we want to be able to create and repeat benchmarking scenarios.
+In order to be able to verify and ensure performance measurements, we want to be able to create and repeat benchmarking scenarios.
-Repetition and thorough evaluation are crucial, in particular in the age of Cloud-based systems with its diversity of hardware configurations, @Raasveldt2018FBC32099503209955, @DBLPconfsigmodKerstenKZ18, @KounevLK20.
+Repetition and thorough evaluation are crucial, in particular in the age of cloud-based systems with their diversity of hardware configurations[@Raasveldt2018FBC32099503209955; @DBLPconfsigmodKerstenKZ18; @KounevLK20].

-Thus there is a widespread need for a tool to support the repetition and reproducibility of benchmarking situations, and that is capable of connecting to all these systems.
+Thus there is widespread need for a tool to support the repetition and reproducibility of benchmarking situations, and that is capable of connecting to all these systems.

-When we collect a lot of data during benchmarking processes, we also need a tool that will help with the statistical, visual and interactive analysis of the results.
+When we collect a lot of data during benchmarking processes, we also need a tool that will help with the statistical, visual, and interactive analysis of the results.
-The authors advocate using Python as a common Data Science language, since "*it is a mature language programming, easy for the newbies, and can be used as a specific platform for data scientists, thanks to its large ecosystem of scientific libraries and its high and vibrant community*", @series/utcs/IgualS17.
+The authors advocate using Python as a common data-science language, since "*it is a mature language programming, easy for the newbies, and can be used as a specific platform for data scientists, thanks to its large ecosystem of scientific libraries and its high and vibrant community*", @series/utcs/IgualS17.
-This helps to implement the tool into a pipeline, for example to make use of closed-loop benchmarking situations, @10114533389063338912, or to closely inspect parts of queries, @DBLPconfsigmodKerstenKZ18.
+This helps in implementing the tool within a pipeline, for example to make use of closed-loop benchmarking situations [@10114533389063338912], or to closely inspect parts of queries [@DBLPconfsigmodKerstenKZ18].
 It also allows the use of common and sophisticated tools to inspect and evaluate the results.
-To name a few:
-Pandas for statistical evaluation of tabular data, @reback2020pandas, @mckinney-proc-scipy-2010, Scipy for scientific investigation of data, @2020SciPy-NMeth, IPython and Jupyter notebooks for interactive analysis and display of results, @Kluyver2016jupyter, Matplotlib and Seaborn for visual analysis, @Hunter:2007, @Waskom2021, or even Machine Learning tools.
+To name a few: pandas [@reback2020pandas; @mckinney-proc-scipy-2010] for statistical evaluation of tabular data, scipy [@2020SciPy-NMeth] for scientific investigation of data, IPython and Jupyter notebooks [@Kluyver2016jupyter] for interactive analysis and display of results, Matplotlib [@Hunter:2007] and Seaborn [@Waskom2021] for visual analysis, or even machine learning tools.
-Moreover Python is currently the most popular computer language, @PYPL, @TIOBE.
+Moreover, Python is currently the most popular computer language [@PYPL; @TIOBE].

-To our knowledge there is no other such tool, c.f. also the studies in @10.1007/978-3-319-67162-8_12 and @10.1007/978-3-030-12079-5_4.
+To our knowledge, there is no other such tool, c.f. also the studies in @10.1007/978-3-319-67162-8_12 and @10.1007/978-3-030-12079-5_4.
-There are other tools like Apache JMeter (Java), HammerDB (Tcl), Sysbench (LuaJIT), OLTPBench (Java) and BenchBase (Java), that provide very nice features.
+There are other tools like Apache JMeter (Java), HammerDB (Tcl), Sysbench (LuaJIT), OLTPBench (Java), and BenchBase (Java) that provide very nice features.
 However they do not fit these needs, since they are not Python-based.
-Moreover some are limited in supported DBMS, in supporting repetition and (statistical) evaluation or do not support randomized queries.
+Moreover some are limited in supported DBMS, in supporting repetition and (statistical) evaluation, or do not support randomized queries.
-The design decisions of this tool have been elaborated in more detail in @10.1007/978-3-030-84924-5_6.
+The design decisions of this tool have been described in more detail in @10.1007/978-3-030-84924-5_6.
-DBMS-Benchmarker has been used as a support for receiving scientific results about benchmarking DBMS performance in Cloud environments as in @10.1007/978-3-030-84924-5_6 and @10.1007/978-3-030-94437-7_6.
+DBMS-Benchmarker has been used as to support receiving scientific results about benchmarking DBMS performance in Cloud environments as in @10.1007/978-3-030-84924-5_6 and @10.1007/978-3-030-94437-7_6.

 ## Summary of Solution